In this guide, you’ll learn exactly how to get an uncontested divorce in North Carolina.

 Do I Have to go to Court for an Uncontested Divorce in North Carolina?

-Yes.
-North Carolina courts require you to attend a final divorce hearing.
+In North Carolina, you are required to go to court and attend a final divorce hearing.

 After the Clerk’s office gives the plaintiff a court date, the plaintiff must complete a Notice of Hearing form to send the defendant the date of the divorce hearing.
 The Notice of Hearing form must be delivered to the defendant at least ten days before the court date